 The MMSC Adoption Process

 Please note: The adoption process has several steps.
 Steps 1-4 must be completed in their entirety before any potential adopter may ride and adopt a horse from the MMSC.
+If Steps 1-4 are not completed within 1 year from the submission of the application in Step 1, that application will be null and void and a new adoption application will be required to pursue an adoption with the MMSC.

 Step 1: Complete and Submit Adoption Application and Pay Application Filing Fee